exercism/mips/exercises/octal/README.md

 # Octal

-Convert an octal number, represented as a string (e.g. '1735263'), to its decimal equivalent using first principles (i.e. no, you may not use built-in or external libraries to accomplish the conversion).
+Convert an octal number, represented as a string of ascii values (e.g. "1735263"), to its decimal equivalent using first principles.
+For instance, given the input "10", your program should return the integer 8.

-Implement octal to decimal conversion.
-Given an octal input string, your program should produce a decimal output.

 ## Note
-- Implement the conversion yourself.
-  Do not use something else to perform the conversion for you.
 - Treat invalid input as octal 0.

 ## About Octal (Base-8)